 Gluten Free Recipes Using Sourdough Discard

 If you’re looking for gluten free sourdough discard recipes (or a tutorial on how to make your own gluten free starter and sourdough bread), check out A Couple of Celiacs.
+Clearly you need to start with gluten free starter for this.
 My aunt Mary is amazing!

 I posted a tutorial a couple of weeks ago on making your own sourdough starter, and will be posting a bread recipe soon.
 If you’re wanting to learn how to make sourdough or take your sourdough game to the next level join me in the Sourdough Schoolhouse Course – they are offering $75 off of the course for my followers for a limited time when you use the code FRAICHEBAKES at checkout.
 Click here to learn more about the course.
 Sourdough isn’t the most intuitive thing to master (so I’ve found), and the course has helped me tremendously!